-Arbuckle, J. L. (2011).
-IBM SPSS Amos 20 user's guide.
-Crawfordville, FL: Amos Development. (available as a pdf file at www.amosdevelopment.com).

-Keith, T. Z. (2006).
+- Arbuckle, J. L. (2011).
+IBM SPSS Amos 22 user's guide.
+Crawfordville, FL: Amos Development. (available as a pdf file from IBM: http://www-947.ibm.com/support/entry/portal/product/spss/spss_amos?productContext=17617 02576). - Keith, T. Z. (2006).
 Multiple regression and beyond.
-Boston: Allyn & Bacon.

-- Kline, R. B. (2011).
+Boston: Allyn & Bacon. - Kline, R. B. (2011).
 Principles and practice of structural equation modeling (3rd ed.).
 New York: Guilford.
-(Recommended) - SPSS, Inc. The SPSS "Grad Pack" for Windows + Amos (recommended; available at the Campus Computer Store) - Make sure you visit the websites for our two traditional textbooks!
-Supplemental chapters for the Keith text will also be posted on Blackboard.
+(Recommended) - SPSS, Inc. The SPSS "Grad Pack" for Windows + Amos (recommended; available at On the Hub and the Campus Computer Store) - Lots of supplemental chapters for the Keith text will also be posted on Blackboard. including extra chapters that will appear in the next edition of the text.
+Be sure to visit the website for the Kline book for supplemental materials.